Hernandezedward123/Busniess-notes-2/README.md

 - How is secondary audience different primary ?
 - Supply more background information ?
 - Reshape message for secondary audience ?
+## 3) Introducing the 3-x-3 Writing Process
+### Prewriting
+- Analyze audience and purpose
+- Anticipate audience and its reaction to message
+- Adapt message to audience
+### Drafting
+- Research background, collect info
+- Organize info
+- Draft first version
+### Revising
+- Edit for clarity
+- Proofread
+- Evaluate whether the message will accomplsih goals